KilianDvs/datefr/readme.md

 - Convert a date string that the default Date constructor couldn't parse to a JS Date object
 - Calculate the time between two dates
 - Compare dates
-- GEt max and min dates in arrays
+- Get max and min dates in arrays

 ## Installation